r-grandorder/tri-hermes/en/pages/bamboo.md

 New year greetings after a third of January is already over, 2017 must have finally ended yesterday in this man.
 By Dumuzid.

 Last year, I was blessed by many opportunities such as the game, anime, and movie.
-(TL Note: I can't tell if these are singular or plural)
+(TL Note - I can't tell if these are singular or plural)
 The staff lent me their strength, and the users gave me their support.
 Thank you.